manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ## Introduction
 ------
-I started freezing coffee in 2018; my initial aim was to preserve a sample of each coffee so I could taste them all together at a later date, but I later realised that freezing also allowed me to preserve larger portions of coffee so that I always had a good selection available at any time.
-If I saw a coffee I wanted to try it wouldn’t matter that I already had enough coffee on-the-go, I could just freeze it until I actually needed more coffee.
-This flexibility totally changed the way I buy coffee for myself, and means I never really waste any at home.
+I started freezing coffee in 2018; my initial aim was to preserve a sample of each coffee I drank so I could taste them all together at a later date.
+I later realised that freezing also allowed me to preserve larger portions of coffee so that if I saw a coffee I wanted to try, it wouldn’t matter that I already had enough coffee on-the-go, I could just freeze it until I actually needed more coffee.
+This flexibility totally changed the way I buy coffee for myself, and means I never waste any at home.

 The collection of coffee samples I amassed over time eventually led, through encouragement from the rest of the Archivists, to the founding of Manchester Coffee Archive.
 Anyone could do the same if they wanted to… but be prepared for a lot of admin and data entry.